daos-stack/daos/src/client/array/README.md

 The Array representation over the DAOS KV API is done with integer typed DKeys, where each DKey holds chunk_size records.
 Each DKey has 1 AKey with a NULL value that holds the user array data in an array type extent.
-The only exception is the first DKey (which is 0) that holds a special AKey to hold the array
+The first DKey (which is
-metadata:
+0) does not hold any user data, but only the array metadata:

 ~~~~~~
 DKey: 0
-AKey: "daos_array_metadata"
 Single Value: 3 uint64_t
        [0] = magic value (0xdaca55a9daca55a9)
        [1] = array cell size